 There will be occasions when children in our school struggle with mental health issues resulting in low mood or self-harm.
 If a member of staff notices a child in a low mood they should speak with the relevant professional in the school.
-Should there be any signs the that child is at risk or that there is a threat or has been self-harm, this should be reported to the DSL.
-Children will be monitored, and if needed a referral should be made to the MASH.
+Should there be any signs that the child is at risk or that there is a threat or has been self-harm, this should be reported to the DSL.
+Children will be monitored, and if needed a referral should be made to the IFD.
 If parents can keep the child safe, they should be contacted and advised to seek medical advice from their GP/A&E.

 The child will be provided with support in school through the pastoral care systems and external agencies.
 Should the child pose significant risk in school, a risk assessment may be put in place to ensure the child is safe.
 These will be sent to staff on a termly basis following a review or as required.
-If a new case comes along staff must follow the risk assessments.

-Our school recognise the COVID 19 pandemic may have affected our children's mental health and wellbeing.
+Our school recognises the COVID 19 pandemic may have affected our children's mental health and wellbeing.
 The Government has issued guidance for parents and guardians in relation to children and young people's mental health and well-being.
 This can be found at: